Perturbation graphs, invariant prediction and causal relations in psychology: Transitive reduction and invariant prediction

-Following the ideas of \citet{Pearl:1988} and \citet{Spirtes:1993}, determining direct connections (parents) $s\to t$ can be done by conditioning on intermediate variables.
-Consider the graph $s\to u\to t$ (part of the graph in Figure \ref{fig:perturb-graph}(a).
+Following the ideas of \citet{Pearl:1988,Pearl:2000} and \citet{Spirtes:1993}, determining direct causes (parents) $s\to t$ can be done by conditioning on intermediate variables.
+Consider the graph $s\to u\to t$ (part of the graph in Figure \ref{fig:perturb-graph}(a)).
 We find a correlation between $s$ and $t$, but conditioning on $u$ results in a partial correlation of 0, no matter if we intervene on $s$ or not.
-This is the seminal idea of \citet{Peters:2015} and \citet{Meinshausen:2016} and \citet{Magliacane:2016}, where invariant prediction was used as a guiding principle, following \citet{Eberhardt:2007}, for instance.
+This is the seminal idea of \citet{Peters:2015} and \citet{Meinshausen:2016} and \citet{Magliacane:2016}, where invariant prediction was used as a guiding principle, following \citet{Pearl:2000} and \citet{Eberhardt:2007}, for instance.

-The idea is an extension of marginal invariant prediction, discussed in \hyperref[sec:cond-cor]{Section \ref*{sec:cond-cor}}.
 Consider the graph in Figure \ref{fig:perturb-graph}(a), where we intervene on node $s$.
-Marginal invariant prediction would use observational data and data from the intervention on $s$, and come to the conclusion that $\beta_{ts}^{*}\ne 0$ (or $\rho_{ts\mid\mid \{\emptyset,s \}}\ne 0$) and so $s$ is relevant to predicting $t$ but maybe not directly.
-The subsequent transitive reduction algorithm should remove then edge $s\to t$.
-However, if we include node $u$ in the set of predictors, i.e., we use $(X_{s},X_{u})$ as predictors, then $u$ will block the path from $s$ to $t$ and intervening on $s$ will not lead to a change in distribution with respect to no intervention on $s$.
-The conclusion will be correct that there is no connection $s\to t$.
-By including $X_{u}$ in the set of predictors we consider the conditional distribution of $X_{t}\mid x_{u}$.
-And if we find that $X_{t}\mid x_{\textsc{pa}(t)}\mid\mid C=\emptyset$ is equal to $X_{t}\mid x_{\textsc{pa}(t)}\mid\mid C=s$ for the contexts $C=\emptyset$ and $C=s$ only when we have $\textsc{pa}(t)=\{u\}$, then $u$ must be a parent of $t$.
+Marginal invariant prediction would use observational data and data from the intervention on $s$, and come to the conclusion that $\beta_{ts}\ne 0$ in both contexts, and so $s$ is relevant for predicting $t$ but $s$ may not be a parent of $t$.
+If we include node $u$ in the set of predictors for $t$, i.e., we use $(X_{s},X_{u})$ as predictors for $X_t$, then $u$ will block the path from $s$ to $t$ ($s$ and $t$ are $d$-separated by $u$).
+This is illustrated in Figure \ref{fig:scatterplots-invariant-prediction}, where in Figure \ref{fig:scatterplots-invariant-prediction}(a) no conditioning takes place and we find evidence that there is a directed path $s\to\cdots \to t$, and in Figure \ref{fig:scatterplots-invariant-prediction}(b) $u$ is conditioned on and we find evidence that $u$ is in between $s$ and $t$ (see calculations in Appendix \ref{sec:appendix-calculations-example}).
+Consequently, we will find that the distribution of $X_{t}\mid x_{u}\mid\mid C=\emptyset$ is equal to the distribution of $X_{t}\mid x_{u}\mid\mid C=s$.
+This is equivalent to the residual distributions $X_s-X_u$ and $X_t-X_u$ being equal, as shown in Figure \ref{fig:scatterplots-invariant-prediction}(b).
+The conclusion will then be correct that $s$ is not a direct cause of $t$.